 System design

 A pivotal consideration in this process is also choosing the right third-party APIs or prebuilt models.
-Because while building and training complex ML models from scratch may be the right option in unique solutions, still in many business cases, integration projects, where already existing APIs and models are used, provide a faster and more cost-efficient alternative.
+Because although building or heavily customizing ML models may be the right option in unique solutions, still in many business cases, integration projects, where already existing APIs and models are used, provide a faster and more cost-efficient alternative.

 Take, for example, a business-critical task requiring real-time data processing.
-One path is to adopt pre-built solutions — these deliver immediacy and precision but come with steep licensing costs, straining budgets.
-Alternatively, a modular approach splits the workflow into discrete stages: speech recognition, translation, and synthesis handled by separate services.
+One path is to adopt pre-built solutions.
+These deliver immediacy and precision but come with steep licensing costs, straining budgets.
+Alternatively, a modular approach splits the workflow into discrete stages: speech recognition, translation, retrieval, and response generation handled by separate services.

 How about a real-life scenario?

-To ensure that your chosen architecture, workflows, or model align with your requirements and provide an effective solution, a thorough analysis of the available options is essential.
+Choosing an architecture, workflow, or model that aligns with your requirements and delivers an effective solution requires a thorough analysis of the available options.
 Let’s ground this in a real-life story.

 We once collaborated with a client to build a language-learning assistant.
 The concept was to record conversations in a foreign language and, upon returning home, have the assistant identify errors and suggest corrections.
 This required robust speech-to-text and text-processing capabilities.

-Through this analysis, we concluded that batch speech-to-text offered a more budget-friendly solution compared to real-time transcription: although batch processing doesn’t provide immediate results — processing times can extend up to 30 minutes — it significantly reduces costs.
-By designing a user experience that accommodates this slight delay, we ensured users wouldn’t feel inconvenienced.
+Through this analysis, we concluded that batch speech-to-text was more cost-effective than real-time transcription.
+Although batch processing doesn’t provide immediate results and processing may take several minutes depending on workload size, it significantly reduces costs.
+By adapting the user experience to this slight delay, users still received a smooth experience.
 This approach allowed us to balance efficiency, cost, and functionality.

 Deciding whether to host an application in the cloud or on local servers significantly impacts both costs and flexibility.
 Cloud services offer scalability and reduce initial infrastructure expenses but can lead to ongoing costs for resource usage.

 On-premises infrastructure in turn, while requiring a larger upfront investment, can be the right choice for several reasons.
-If privacy, regulatory compliance, or a proprietary business model are key concerns, keeping your AI workloads in-house ensures greater control.
-Additionally, if your needs don’t require large, resource-intensive models — on-premises option would be enough.
+If privacy, regulatory compliance, or a proprietary business model are key concerns, keeping AI workloads in-house provides greater control.
+Additionally, if your workloads rely on smaller or optimized models, on-premises infrastructure may be sufficient.

 Another significant benefit is independence from cloud providers, reducing reliance on third-party infrastructure and associated costs.